Appropriating Technology for Interactive Media in Theatre: Design Strategies and Aesthetic Insights

 Abstract:

 This paper investigates interactive media design as a narrative agent in theatrical performance through a practice-based design approach.
-We introduce the role of the Interaction Director into the production team and examine challenges in appropriating technology for theatrical interaction design.
+We clarify the role of the Interaction Director in the production team and examine challenges in appropriating technology for theatrical interaction design.
 A two-layer workflow is proposed, integrating macro-scale conceptual design with micro-scale cue-to-cue interaction mapping.
 We address the mutual dependency among creative disciplines, highlighting the collaborative processes necessary to resolve conflicts during the design and rehearsal stages.
 Furthermore, we adopt a scenographic perspective to analyse how interactive media contributes to dramaturgical storytelling by crafting visual and auditory metaphors.
-We contextualize interaction design with reader-response theory and the horizon of expectations, demonstrating how interactive media fosters collaborative creativity and expands the narrative potential of theatrical storytelling.
+We contextualize interaction design with reader- response theory and the horizon of expectations, demonstrating how interactive media fosters collaborative creativity and expands the narrative potential of theatrical storytelling.